9 things you should consider when buying a home in your 40s

 2. Can you afford it?

-Look at your finances, could you possibly buy a house with your own money without a loan?
+Look at your finances and use SoFi home affordability calculator, could you possibly buy a house with your own money without a loan?
 We highly doubt it because buying a property is expensive.

 You will most likely need a loan to afford the house you want.
 You’ll pay mortgage and taxes based on the amount you got loaned to you, the term and the taxes.
 Also, contemplate the required down payment, usually, you are asked to pay 20% of the total price.